|Two runners nearing Sutton Bluff

 result in a substantial amount of time before medical personnel arrive to provide assistance.

-that may evolve from participation in this race.
-These include, but are not limited to, extreme temperatures of heat
+stresses that may evolve from participation in this race.
+These include, but are not limited to, extreme temperatures

 total mental and physical exhaustion, etc. Each participant must continuously monitor himself/herself and understand